larytet/binlog/README.md

 Add suport for "float", "char"

 Output hash of the constant strings instead of strings themselves.
-More AST stuff here.
+More AST stuff here can allow to skip the constants.

 Add a "writer" based on FIFO.
 The idea is to "allocate" the necessary number of bytes from the FIFO starting from the tail, mark the start of the block as "allocated", return a pointer to the allocated block.
 The application copies the data to the block, marks the block as "initialized".
 The "consumer" (a thread which dumps the logs) reverses the process.